ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/numerous_ants/readme.md

 # numerous_ants

-This class allows you to run a variety of approaches multiple times asynchronously to determine which one performs the best.
+This class allows a developer user to run a variety of algorithmic approaches multiple times each asynchronously to determine which one performs the best maintaining the same output for all inputs as a control algorithm.

 ![formicate](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/formicate.jpg "formicate")